What's Coming to Netflix in November 2020 - What's on Netflix

 Welcome to an early look at everything we know is coming to Netflix in the United States throughout the month of November 2020.

 As always, keep an eye on the list of titles leaving throughout the month of November 2020 too.
-That list currently is headlined by one of the last remaining three Disney movies on Netflix US and Total Drama.
+That list currently is headlined by one of the last remaining three Disney movies on Netflix US and Highway to Heaven.

 Missed anything from last month?
 We’re still continuously updating the October 2020 release list as and when we hear of new titles.